bcgov/ckan-ui/pages/beta_schema_changes.md

 ### Record Level Changes
 A Record or main metadata page is defined in CKAN as a Dataset or Package.

+Two key changes are that
+1. the resource type to define if tabular, geographic, applicaiton or webservice has moved from the Record or Package level to that of the Resource level.
+   - In doing this the field _type_ in packages was copied over to a field called _bcdc_type_ in resources.
+   - The _type_ field was populated all with the same field as this is a core ckan field.
+1. object_name, associated primarily with BC Geographic Warehouse (BCGW) datasets has moved also to the Resource level

 **Deleted**
 |UI Field Label|Database Field Name|Rational|
 |:---|:---|:---|